-Are you a Singaporean or permanent resident and wondering how to finance higher education?
-Well, there are a number of student loan options, but it is important to appreciate that the money has to be paid in full within the agreed time.
-So, only go for the student loan in Singapore that comes with low-interest rates, suits your needs, and that you can comfortably repay within the agreed time.
+Are you a Singaporean or permanent resident wondering how to finance higher education?
+While there are a number of student loan options available in Singapore, it is important to learn how to compare and find an option that comes with low-interest rates, suits your needs, and that you can comfortably repay within the agreed time.

 To help you get the best education loan in Singapore, here is our comprehensive guide.
-Keep reading to understand the different types of student loans and the best way to apply.
-We will also provide answers to common questions about student loans in Singapore and the best way to apply.
+Keep reading to understand the different types of student loans and get answers to common questions about student loans in Singapore and the best way to apply.

 What is a Student Loan?

-A student loan, also referred to as an education loan, is a type of financing taken by students to fund post-secondary education.
-Note that the loan also includes funding for additional education-related costs, such as textbooks and the cost of accommodation.
-Once the loan is approved, you are required to repay together with interest plus any other fee, where applicable.
+A student loan, also known as an education loan, is a type of financing taken by students to fund post-secondary education.
+Note that student loans in Singapore also include funding for additional education-related costs, such as textbooks and accommodation.
+Once the education loan is approved, you are required to repay it together with interest plus any other fee, where applicable.

-It is important to appreciate that most payments are done through regular instalments.
-Therefore, you should go through the loan’s terms and conditions because payment might be commencing the month following the approval.
-However, some banks defer the payment to the period after graduation.
+It is important to know that most payments are made through regular instalments.
+You should review the loan’s terms and conditions because payment might commence the month following the approval.
+However, some banks defer the repayment until after graduation.

-Like other loans in Singapore, it is prudent to plan about payment and strictly follow the agreed schedule.
-If you default, there is a risk of incurring high penalties and hurting your credit score.
+Like other loans in Singapore, it is crucial to plan your student loan payment and strictly follow the agreed schedule.
+If you default, you risk incurring high penalties and hurting your credit score.

 Student Loan in Singapore: What Options Do You Have?

-In Singapore, there are a number of student loans that you can use to fund tertiary education, including the following:
+In Singapore, there are several student loans that you can apply for to fund tertiary education, including the following:

 1. CPF Education Scheme

-This is one of the common financing methods in Singapore.
-This method allows students to use their parent’s Central Provident Fund (CPF) to meet 100% of their tuition fees when undertaking undergraduate studies.
-When using the CPF Education Scheme, only a few colleges, such as the National University of Singapore and Singapore Institute of Technology, accept the financing.
+This is one of the most common student loan methods in Singapore.
+The CPF Education Scheme allows students to use their parent’s Central Provident Fund (CPF) to meet 100% of their tuition fees when undertaking undergraduate studies.
+Note that only a few colleges, including the National University of Singapore and Singapore Institute of Technology, accept financing from the CPF Education Scheme.

 2. Ministry of Education Fee Loan

-You might also want to go for the Ministry of Education Fee Loan, which covers 90% of the university fee.
-Unlike other loans that charge interest rates even before a student graduates, the MOE Tuition Fee Loan is different.
+Another option you can go for is the Ministry of Education Fee Loan, which covers 90% of the university fee.
+Unlike other student loans in Singapore that charge interest rates even before the student graduates, the MOE Tuition Fee Loan is different.
 The interest is charged after the student graduates from university.

 The MOE Tuition Fee Loan is repayable for a maximum period of ten years.
 As a government loan, it is advanced to students pursuing higher education in Singapore public universities.